-10 Council Decision of 25 October 1993 concerning the conclusion of the Convention on Biological Diversity (93/626/EEC) (OJ L 309, 13.12.1993, p.
+Council Decision of 25 October 1993 concerning the conclusion of the Convention on Biological Diversity (93/626/EEC) (OJ L 309, 13.12.1993, p.
 1).

-11 Decision adopted by the Conference of the Parties to the Convention on Biological Diversity on 19 December 2022, 15/4.
+Decision adopted by the Conference of the Parties to the Convention on Biological Diversity on 19 December 2022, 15/4.
 Kunming-Montreal Global Biodiversity Framework.

-12 Council Decision of 9 March 1998 on the conclusion, on behalf of the European Community, of the United Nations Convention to combat desertification in countries seriously affected by drought and/or desertification, particularly in Africa (OJ L 83, 19.3.1998, p.
+Council Decision of 9 March 1998 on the conclusion, on behalf of the European Community, of the United Nations Convention to combat desertification in countries seriously affected by drought and/or desertification, particularly in Africa (OJ L 83, 19.3.1998, p.
 1).

-13 Bulgaria, Croatia, Cyprus, Greece, Hungary, Italy, Latvia, Malta, Portugal, Romania, Slovakia, Slovenia, Spain.
+Bulgaria, Croatia, Cyprus, Greece, Hungary, Italy, Latvia, Malta, Portugal, Romania, Slovakia, Slovenia, Spain.

 - (10) The EU Soil Strategy for 2030 sets the long-term vision that by 2050, all EU soil ecosystems are in healthy condition and are thus more resilient.
-As a key solution, healthy soils contribute to address the EU's goals of achieving climate neutrality and becoming resilient to climate change, developing a clean and circular (bio)economy, reversing biodiversity loss, safeguarding human health, halting desertification and reversing land degradation. - (11) Funding is vital to enable a transition to healthy soils.
+As a key solution, healthy soils contribute to address the EU's goals of achieving climate neutrality and becoming resilient to climate change, developing a clean and circular (bio)economy, reversing biodiversity loss, safeguarding human health, halting desertification and reversing land degradation. - (11)Funding is vital to enable a transition to healthy soils.
 The Multiannual Financial Framework presents several funding opportunities available for the protection, sustainable management and regeneration of soils.
-'A Soil Deal for Europe' is one of the five EU missions of the Horizon Europe programme and is specifically dedicated to promoting soil health.
-The EU Soil Mission is a key instrument for the implementation of this Directive.
-It aims to lead the transition to healthy soils through funding an ambitious research and innovation programme, establishing a network of 100 living labs and lighthouses in rural and urban areas, advancing the development of a harmonised soil monitoring framework and increasing the awareness of the importance of soil.
+A 'Soil Deal for Europe' is one of the five EU missions of the Horizon Europe programme and is specifically dedicated to promoting soil health.
+The Soil Mission is a key instrument for the implementation of this Directive.
+It aims to lead the transition to healthy soils through funding an ambitious research and innovation programme, establishing a network of 100 living labs and lighthouses in rural and urban areas, advancing the development of a harmonized soil monitoring framework and increasing the awareness of the importance of soil.
 Other Union programmes that present objectives contributing to healthy soils are the Common Agricultural Policy, the Cohesion Policy funds, the Programme for Environment and Climate Action, the Horizon Europe work programme, the Technical Support Instrument, the Recovery and Resilience Facility and InvestEU.
+As the goal to have all soils within the Union in healthy status is of common interest, there is a need to increase the mobilisation of resources, including private capital, and enhance cooperation with relevant financial institutions, such as the European Investment Bank, to support the soil health and resilience.

-- (12) The Soil Strategy for 2030 announced that the Commission would table a legislative proposal on soil health to enable the objectives of the Soil Strategy and to achieve good soil health across the EU by 2050.
+- The Soil Strategy for 2030 announced that the Commission would table a legislative proposal on soil health to enable the objectives of the Soil Strategy and to achieve good soil health across the EU by 2050.
 In its resolution of 28 April 2021 on soil protection14, the European Parliament emphasised the importance of protecting soil and promoting healthy soils in the Union, bearing in mind that the degradation continues, despite the limited and uneven action being taken in some Member States.
-The European Parliament called on the Commission to design a Union wide common legal framework, with full respect for the subsidiarity principle, for the protection and sustainable use of soil, addressing all major soil threats. - (13) In its conclusions of 23 October 202015, the Council supported the Commission in stepping up efforts to better protect soils and soil biodiversity, as a non-renewable resource of vital importance. - (14) Regulation (EU) 2021/1119 of the European Parliament and of the Council16 sets out a binding objective of climate neutrality in the Union by 2050 and negative emissions thereafter, and of prioritising swift and predictable emission reductions and, at the same time, enhancing removals by natural sinks.
-Sustainable soil management results in increased carbon sequestration and in most cases in co-benefits for ecosystems and biodiversity.
-The Commission's Communication on Sustainable Carbon Cycles17 underlined the need for clear and transparent identification of the activities that unambiguously remove carbon from the atmosphere such as the development of a EU framework for the certification of carbon removals from natural ecosystems including soils.
-Moreover, the revised Regulation on Land Use, Land Use Change and Forestry not only places soil carbon central to the achievement of targets on the pathway to a climate neutral Europe, but also calls for Member States to prepare a system for the monitoring of soil carbon stocks, using, inter alia, the land use/cover area frame statistical survey (LUCAS) dataset.
+The European Parliament called on the Commission to design a Union wide common legal framework, with full respect for the subsidiarity principle, for the protection and sustainable use of soil, addressing all major soil threats.
+Importantly, the European Parliament also underlined the risks stemming from the absence of a level playing field for the functioning of the internal market and the strong potential of common legislation on soil to stimulate fair competition in the private sector, develop innovative solutions and know-how and strengthen the export of technologies outside the Union. - (13) In its conclusions of 23 October 202015, the Council supported the Commission in stepping up efforts to better protect soils and soil biodiversity, as a non-renewable resource of vital importance.